-• Six years from the date of the last payment period.
+- Six years from the date of the last payment period; or - Until records are audited and all audit questions are resolved.

 NOTE: Upon agency closure, all provider records must be maintained according to applicable laws, regulations and the above record retention requirements along with copies of the required documents transferred to the new agency.
 The new provider must bear the cost of copying, which cannot exceed the community's competitive copying rate.